tilman-b/dox_cli/README.md

 ```

 ## Usage
-After successful installation you can use this tool by running `sap_dox` on your shell.
+After successful installation you can use this tool by running `dox` on your shell.
 `dox --help` shows an overview of all options.

 General usage is `dox [options] FILE`